 Tamino in his blog claimed this was cherry picking (regional) and that the current arctic is much warmer than that in the 1940s.
-Let's look beyond these southeast arctic stations
+Let's look beyond these southeast arctic stations this dilemma.
+It is hard to find long term stations in arctic that cover both the 1930s and 1940 warm period and the recent one.
+He is one such GISS regional data set, periods of record are shown to the right.

 See this listing of stations for the western Arctic from the NASA GISS temperature map.
 See how the years of observation all vary.
-Very few are long enough to see the 1930s/1940s peak and the most recent one, It is hard to find long term stations in arctic that don't have a lot of missing data that calls into question the assessment for that year.
-He is one such set.
+Very few are long enough to see the 1930s/1940s peak and the most recent one.
+Verity Jones in her analysis on Digging in the Clay "Cherries are not the only fruit" discussed